PhD in Health & Rehabilitation Science

 The Ph.D. in Health and Rehabilitation Science is an interdisciplinary program with concentrations in Pathology and Impairment, Functional Limitations, and Health Services.
 The concentration areas encourage interdisciplinary collaboration between students and faculty and train team scientists to approach complex disorders and conditions from a cross-discipline and cross-system perspective.
 The doctoral program fits the conceptual framework established by the Institute of Medicine (IOM) and strategic initiatives set forth by the National Institutes of Health (NIH).
 Graduates of the Ph.D. in Health and Rehabilitation Science will become the scholars, researchers, program directors and educators who advance the body of knowledge about health and rehabilitation sciences.

 The interdisciplinary nature of the program emphasizes curriculum and research that center around function, factors, and interventions that disable or enable people.
-Qualified students may enter the program with a bachelor’s or graduate degree from several health-related areas such as, physical therapy, speech-language pathology, audiology, medicine, occupational therapy, exercise science, health administration, biology or engineering.
+Qualified students may enter the program with a bachelor’s or graduate degree from several health-related areas such as, physical therapy, speech-language pathology, audiology, medicine, occupational therapy, exercise science, health administration, public health, biology or engineering.

 Within MUSC, the College of Health Professions (CHP) collaborates with the College of Graduate Studies (CGS).
 Students have the opportunity to take courses with peers from other basic and translational research-based master and doctoral programs at MUSC.
 The relationship with CGS greatly increases the number of potential faculty mentors and advisors for students and enhances the program’s ability to partner and collaborate with other disciplines critical to the study of rehabilitation science.